 No!
 It is a misquotation.

 Enterprise underlay networks still require BGP.
-For example, enterprises using broadband to interconnect sites, need to create a overlay path.
+For example, enterprises using broadband to interconnect sites, need to create an overlay path.
 Thereby an overlay tunnel is responsible for sending traffic from one location to another.
 But when we create a tunnel at one end (lets say one branch is using Airtel Broadband, another branch is using Vodafone broadband and the DC is using reliance or Tata) what matters is the end points.
-Now in the underlay it is the same local ISP giving it to another ISP, so the routing needs to be there, as in the ISP level routing and for that what they do is, for everything which is exterior.
+Now in the underlay, it is the same local ISP giving it to another ISP, so the routing needs to be there, as in the ISP level routing and for that what they do is, for everything which is exterior.

 The routing world works in two terminologies, interior routing and exterior routing.
 In our own personal view, interior works well when it is limited.
 Because BGP uses something which is called the distant vector which is an interior routing protocol that uses a link state.
 Link state doesn’t scale well, but distant vectors do scale well.
-So because of that, predominantly if somebody is doing auto discovery of subnets within enterprise network or with small local ISPs , they use interior protocols like OSPF.
+So because of that, predominantly if somebody is doing auto discovery of subnets within an enterprise network or with small local ISPs, they use interior protocols like OSPF.
 If they are trying to peer, lets say Hathway is giving traffic to Airtel, and Airtel is giving traffic to NEC Japan, and then traffic is finally leading to California, so those peering happens predominantly via eBGP.

-Unfortunately, relying just on classical work horse protocols like BGP makes it hard to make WAN traffic responsive to the vagaries of Internet congestion.
+Unfortunately, relying just on classical workhorse protocols like BGP makes it hard to make WAN traffic responsive to the vagaries of Internet congestion.
 What matters today is only being congestion aware while routing traffic.

 The Internet or MPLS networks today faces the same problem that rapid urbanisation poses to highway traffic in any of the new economies – India, China, Brazil, Africa.
 What is better these days when you navigate?
 Google Maps trying to help you avoid traffic with the fastest time to destination or your older on-board navigation maps which just tries to find the shortest distance to your destination.